 Learn to crew sailboats with this comprehensive online sailing course, and contribute as a crew member on a modern 30-50 ft sailboat

 This Sailing Course takes approximately 7 hours of total time to complete

 Take as long as you need to complete

 Return as many times as you like to review

 Take the online test as many times as you like

 Adds the Qualified Crew Member Endorsement to your Sailing Certificate

 Not convinced yet that online sailing courses are cool?
 Visit our fully interactive and completely free Basic Sail Trim Sailing Course.
 You'll see why online e-learning is SO MUCH BETTER than a boring old Book.

-Upon completion, you will feel confident in your ability to understand the workings on the sailboat and enjoy contributing as a knowledgeable crew member.
-There are tips on how to hold a straight course when at the helm, sail trimming, rules of the road so you're not second guessing who has to give way, and just what the heck does that blue line do.
+Upon completion, you will feel confident in your ability to understand the workings of a sailboat and enjoy contributing as a knowledgeable crew member.
+There are tips on how to hold a straight course when at the helm, sail trimming, rules of the road so you're not second-guessing who has to give way, and just what the heck that blue line does.

-Are you ready to confidently contribute to the operations on a sailboat?
+Are you ready to confidently contribute to the operations of a sailboat?
 Sick of not REALLY understanding?
 Then let's get started by registering now!